19 Mar Addiction Treatment Facts from a Top San Diego Rehab Center

 Meet with your substance abuse professional or counselor to ask questions about their success rate and what were the most effective treatments that worked 5, 10, and 20 years down the road.
 This is you taking charge and responsibility for your addiction, and you are the hiring manager.
 You are investing in yourself like a company invests in an employee.
 Over the long haul, you want to make sure the time is worth it.

 The best drug and alcohol rehab center in San Diego is Pacific Bay Recovery.
 The center offers customized and comprehensive treatments including medical detox, inpatient treatment and intensive outpatient treatment as well for long term success.
-Group and individual therapy is involved at the center, with the combination options achieving success rates that are over 3 times the national average!
 Call us today.